-The gcp:cloudfunctionsv2/functionIamBinding:FunctionIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Functions (2nd gen), controlling which identities can access or invoke functions.
+The gcp:cloudfunctionsv2/functionIamBinding:FunctionIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Functions (2nd gen) functions.
 This guide focuses on two capabilities: authoritative role binding that replaces all members for a role, and non-authoritative member addition that preserves existing members.

-IAM bindings reference existing Cloud Functions and grant access to users, service accounts, or groups.
+IAM bindings reference existing Cloud Functions and require appropriate IAM permissions.
 The examples are intentionally small.
-Combine them with your own function definitions and identity management.
+Combine them with your own function definitions and identity management workflows.

 Note that FunctionIamBinding is authoritative for a given role, meaning it replaces the complete member list for that role.
-It can be used alongside FunctionIamMember resources only if they manage different roles.
-FunctionIamPolicy cannot be used with either FunctionIamBinding or FunctionIamMember, as they will conflict over policy state.
+It can coexist with FunctionIamMember resources only if they manage different roles.
+FunctionIamPolicy cannot be used alongside either FunctionIamBinding or FunctionIamMember, as they will conflict over policy ownership.

 Grant a role to multiple members at once

-When managing team access, you often need to assign the same role to multiple users or service accounts simultaneously.
+When managing team access, you often need to grant the same role to multiple users or service accounts simultaneously.

 import * as pulumi from "@pulumi/pulumi";